 There were moments where Lethal White seemed like it had a lot of potential.
 I have always enjoyed Rowling’s ability to conjure up characters with Dickensian levels of idiosyncrasy and Lethal White is no exception.
 I found the character Della Winn to be among the most effective and was disappointed that her part was little more than a walk-on.
 Rowling has always had a fantastic ear for dialogue, particularly significant in a novel where her two main characters are barely speaking to each other.
 Their awkward exchanges at the hospital bed of Strike’s nephew were incredibly well drawn.
 On the whole however, the book failed to live up to this promise and even reading it as a woman in labour, its faults were clear to see.

 Standing at over six hundred pages, it feels bloated.
 The central murder does not take place until almost three hundred pages in.
 There are numerous instances of noticeably poor editing, such as noting once that Robin had ‘so rashly taken’ some envelopes and then repeating two paragraphs later that she had ‘so recklessly taken’ them.
-The one-dimensional descriptions of Strikes various conquests might be forgiven if Galbraith really were a male writer but from a woman, they feel particularly lazy.
-Robin felt particularly disappointing this time around too.
-With fewer interactions with Strike, she feels a more limp creation rather than the plucky Hermione-esque detective-in-training.
+The one-dimensional descriptions of Strike’s various conquests might be forgiven if Galbraith really were a male writer but from a woman, they feel particularly lazy.
+Robin felt disappointing this time around too.
+With fewer interactions with Strike, she became a more limp creation rather than the plucky Hermione-esque detective-in-training.
 This may be a deliberate choice from Galbraith, emphasising the depressing effect of Robin’s miserable marriage but it does the character no favours.

 Having caught the Shacklewell Ripper in Career of Evil, Strike has become an unwilling celebrity (hence the opening line) and now has to find a way of making his living having lost the ability to go incognito.
 The parallels with what has befallen Galbraith are hard to miss, with the anonymity she had so wanted being lost and thus far greater focus shone on what she hoped to be a personal rather than public project.
 With so many irons known to be in the fire (Cursed Child, Fantastic Beasts etc.), it is hardly astonishing that Lethal White should end up feeling rushed.
 When Strike and Robin do finally get the team back together, the chemistry that drew readers in the first place is still present.
 We just have to hope that their next outing will feel a smoother operation.